Illegal configuration-file syntax in META-INF/services/javax.xml.xpath.XPathFactory

 Perhaps Saxon could be released in alternative versions for each release.
 One with the ServiceLoader mechanism and one without?
 I'm also very sceptic of the mechanism and would have no problem with it disappearing in a future release.

-#5 Updated by Michael Kay about 6 years ago
+#5 Updated by Michael Kay over 6 years ago

 - Status changed from New to Resolved